DWP has programs to help school children learn more about water and conservation.

 Previous Years Winners

-2018 was yet another successful year of beautiful posters that were submitted by Corona students from kindergarten through 12th grade.
-All of the posters that were collected were creative and unique in their own way and each sent a special message on the importance of water.
+The 2019 “Water is Life” Poster Contest has been yet another successful year of beautiful posters that were submitted by Corona students from kindergarten through 12th grade.
+All of the posters that were collected were creative and unique in their own way and each sent a special message on the importance of saving water.

 Check out pictures from previous years in the album below!